-- Named one of the TOP TEN high schools in the nation by Newsweek Magazine - Completion of funding needed to finish our building and allow growth in 2010 - Record % of graduates attending in-state Universities
+- Again named one of the TOP TEN high schools (again) in the nation by Newsweek Magazine - Construction underway to complete our campus - Record # of applicants to attend GSSM residential program

 To maximize the benefit from every dollar we spend to educate our students, GSSM is dedicated to incorporating quality management principles and innovation along with public-private partnerships into every facet of our operation.
-Through the support of hundreds of South Carolina businesses, the GSSM Foundation has provided funds for the second straight year (for this report period) from an endowment designed to add to the excellence of our programs through state-of-the-art equipment and support.
+Through the support of hundreds of South Carolina businesses, the GSSM Foundation has provided funds for the third straight year (for this report period) from an endowment designed to add to the excellence of our programs through state-of-the-art equipment and support.
 We have come a long way in striving toward and reaching ever-higher standards for student achievement during the past twenty years.

-We are looking forward to forging additional opportunities for bright, hardworking South Carolina students through expansion once our school building is complete.
+We are looking forward to forging additional opportunities for bright, hard-working South Carolina students through expansion once our school building is complete.
 We are deeply grateful for this display of continued support from the General Assembly and the Governor, to include all capital funds required to complete our building for opening in 2010.
-We look forward to working with the General Assembly and the Governor to secure the operating funds to place additional South Carolina students in our expanding residential and outreach opportunities beginning in 2010.
+We look forward to working with the General Assembly and the Governor to secure the operating funds to place additional South Carolina students in our expanding residential and outreach opportunities beginning as quickly as possible as funds become available.